-The litigation extension fee shall be the amount or amounts prescribed by the Bar Council from time to time, and in these Rules the "appropriate litigation extension fee" or the " litigation extension fee payable by you" is the litigation extension fee payable by you having regard to, among other things:
+The litigation extension fee shall be the amount or amounts prescribed by the Bar Standards Board from time to time, and in these Rules the "appropriate litigation extension fee" or the "litigation extension fee payable by you" is the litigation extension fee payable by you having regard to, among other things:

-- .1 any reductions in the annual litigation extension fees which may be permitted by the Bar Council in the case of litigation extensions which are valid for only part of a practising certificate year; - .2 any discounts from the annual litigation extension fee which may be permitted by the Bar Council in the event of payment by specified methods; - .3 any reduction in, or rebate from, the annual litigation extension fee which may be permitted by the Bar Council on the grounds of low income, change of category, or otherwise; and - .4 any surcharge or surcharges to the annual litigation extension fee which may be prescribed by the Bar Council in the event of an application for a litigation extension being made at a time different from the time of your application for a practising certificate.
+- .1 any reductions in the annual litigation extension fees which may be permitted by the Bar Standards Board in the case of litigation extensions which are valid for only part of a practising certificate year, - .2 any discounts from the annual litigation extension fee which may be permitted by the Bar Standards Board in the event of payment by specified methods; - .3 any reduction in, or rebate from, the annual litigation extension fee which may be permitted by the Bar Standards Board on the grounds of low income, change of category, or otherwise; and - .4 any surcharge or surcharges to the annual litigation extension fee which may be prescribed by the Bar Standards Board in the event of an application for a litigation extension being made at a time different from the time of your application for a practising certificate.

-If you have given an undertaking to pay the practising certificate fee or the litigation extension fee, you must comply with that undertaking in accordance with its terms.
+If you have given an undertaking to pay the practising certificate fee to the Bar Council or the litigation extension fee to the Bar Standards Board, you must comply with that undertaking in accordance with its terms.